 The next on the list of important SEO elements are your bullet points.
 Bullets provide your customers with a closer look at what you’re offering and a brief overview of your product.
 They need to focus on the features and benefits of what you’re selling.
 Also, they are another perfect place for keywords.

 Keep in mind that you can write only up to 5 bullet points.
 None of them should be more than 100 characters long so everything can be direct and to the point.

 The third and final place that’s optimal for keywords is your product description.
-This is another great place to engage with your audience and address the product’s key features, attributes, and benefits.
+This is another great place to engage with your audience, criminal defense attorneys and address the product’s key features, attributes, and benefits.